when a better treatment is just not good enough

 does this trial mean for an individual infected with HIV?

-HIV Cure Foundation is currently reviewing several promising research trials; the American Gene project is our first to receive a funding grant.
+HIV Cure Foundation is currently reviewing several promising research trials; the American Gene project is the first to receive a funding grant.
 Their Phase 1 human clinical trial just began and will cost upwards of $2.7 million.
-The treatment fees associated with a single infected patient are $150,000 each.
+The treatment fees associated with a single patient are $150,000.
 This will possibly cure one patient by extracting, genetically modifying and reinfusing their HIV-specific cells!
-As more patients are introduced into the study, the cost will decrease incrementally per participant.
-Your gift today can help us move the needle for a potential cure.
+As more patients are introduced into the study, the cost will decrease incrementally per participant Your gift today can help us move the needle for a potential cure.

 Your donation in any amount will help